dtcenter/METdataio/docs/Users_Guide/load_data.rst

 .. note::
- Use the `mysql command line client <https://dev.mysql.com/doc/refman/9.7/en/mysql.html>`_ to run the above instructions.
+ Use the MySQL Command-Line Client in the latest MySQL Reference Guide in their `documentation <https://dev.mysql.com/doc>`_ to run the above instructions.

  The *mv_mysql.sql* file is located in the METdataio/METdbLoad/sql/ directory.